The importance of remote team management skills has become more clear as remote work has risen in popularity.

 Even the most approachable managers aren’t effective if their teams don’t know how to approach them.
 As a manager, it’s your responsibility to explain how your employees can best approach you.
 Without setting those clear expectations, you run the risk of your employees communicating less often.

 To help ensure your team understands the best time and method for soliciting your feedback, try using some of these tips:

-- Personalize meetings for your team: In-person meetings have become a thing of the past in the shift to remote work.
+Personalize meetings for your team: Fully in-person meetings have become a thing of the past in the shift to remote and hybrid work.
 Despite the heavy reliance on webcams to facilitate connection, “Zoom fatigue” is real and might be impacting your employees — and you.
 If virtual meetings are no longer working for your team, consider flexible alternatives like walking calls, or working meetings via free tools like Mural or Miro.

-- Find opportunities for real face time: Once companies begin returning to the workplace post-COVID-19, in-person meetings will be an option again.
+Find opportunities for real face time: With many teams choosing a hybrid team structure, in-person meetings may be an option at times.
 If you have employees on your team that will continue to work remotely long-term, consider setting up in-person meetings when possible.
 Arranging for remote employees to visit the office regularly can provide opportunities for you to interact with them in different ways, and could strengthen their connection with the larger team.